gutierrezps/huaweicloud-cce-kubernetes-katas/intro.md

 ### Overview

-- Inspect existing Kubernetes manifest for a `deployment` object.
+- Inspect existing Kubernetes manifest for a `deployment` object;
-- Apply the Quotes flask application using the `kubectl apply` command.
+- Apply the Quotes flask application using the `kubectl apply` command;
-- Access the application from the Internet
+- Access the application from the Internet.

 ### Step by step instructions

 <details>
 <summary>Step by step</summary>

-**take the same bullet names as above and put them in to illustrate how far the student have gone**
+**take the same bullet names as above and put them in to illustrate how far** **the student have gone**

 ## Inspect existing Kubernetes manifest for a `deployment` object.

 We have prepared all the Kubernetes manifests that you need for the application to run.

 You can find the manifest in the folder called `quotes-flask`.